Contact Us

 Itinerary For Lares Trek & Short Inca Trail to Machu Picchu

-The Lares Trek & Short Inca Trail to Machu Picchu offers a unique experience for hikers to combine the beauty of the Andean mountains, local villages, and the last part of the original Inca Trail, arriving at Machu Picchu twice, Provides the best of both worlds to the hiker in five days.
-You have the opportunity to interact with some of the most remote indigenous villages that are preserving the Inca culture.
+The Lares Trek & Short Inca Trail to Machu Picchu offers a unique experience for hikers to combine the beauty of the Andean mountains, local villages, rich culture and the last part of the original Inca Trail.
+Hiking five days will give you the rare opportunity to interact with some of the most remote indigenous villages that are preserving the Inca culture.

 Day 1: Cusco – Huaran – Cancha Cancha